gvwilson/sdxjs/page-templates/index.md

 ## What does this look like when we put it all together?

 -   Full program loads variable definitions from a JSON file
-    -   Concatenates strings repeatedly
+    -   Put strings in an array and concatenate at the end
-    -   Look at more efficient approaches in the exercises
+    -   More efficient than repeated concatenation

 <%- include('/_inc/file.html', {file: 'template.js'}) %>